100% of Proceeds to Benefit Alaska Conservation Foundation

-Alaska Posters is made possible by a team of passionate vendors and travel partners coming together to extend the reach of the Alaska Conservation Foundation.
-We take pride in providing tourists with exceptional, once-in-a-lifetime adventures, and we respect that any type of tourism doesn’t come without impact.
-It’s important to us to educate and promote conservation and responsible travelling so guests can give back and ensure that this beautiful area flourishes and can be enjoyed for future generations to come.
-Our hope is that tourism can be the solution, rather than a contributor, to the issues that threaten the sustainability of beautiful Alaska.
+Alaska Posters is made possible by a team of passionate tour operators and travel partners coming together to extend the reach of the Alaska Conservation Foundation.
+Tourism is important for Alaska and we take pride in providing travelers with exceptional, once-in-a-lifetime adventures.
+But we respect that any type of tourism doesn’t come without impact.
+The team at Alaska Shore Tours launched the Alaska Poster Project to help make tourism more sustainable, and local businesses continue to join our collective to help spread the word.
+It’s important to us to educate and promote conservation and responsible traveling so guests can give back and ensure that this beautiful area flourishes and can be enjoyed for future generations to come.
+Our hope is that tourism can be the solution, rather than a contributor, to the issues that threaten the sustainability of Alaska.
 We believe responsible travelers can help build thriving communities-environmentally, culturally, and economically!

-We aim to highlight and help support the extraordinary efforts of the Alaska Conservation Foundation.
-ACF is dedicated to protecting Alaska’s natural environment and the diverse cultures and ways of life it sustains by promoting conservation philanthropy and by strategically directing resources to conservation leaders, organizations, and initiatives.
-We envision a world where responsible travelers help maintain an inspiring Alaska… one that is naturally thriving, biologically and culturally diverse, rich in wildlands, bountiful in terrestrial and marine life, sustainable in its economic development and thoughtfully protected—forever.
+All donations support the extraordinary efforts of the Alaska Conservation Foundation which is dedicated to protecting Alaska’s natural environment and the diverse cultures and ways of life it sustains.
+They do this by promoting conservation philanthropy and strategically directing resources to conservation leaders, organizations, and initiatives.
+We envision a world where responsible travelers help maintain an inspiring Alaska… one that is naturally thriving, biologically and culturally diverse, rich in wildlands, bountiful in terrestrial and marine life, sustainable in its economic development, and thoughtfully protected—forever.

 Alaska Conservation Foundation has been at the center of many successful environmental initiatives since its inception.
 Unsustainable development threatens Alaska.
 Together, we can be the solution and create a healthy balance for the ecosystems and economies of Alaska.